powernic/behat-wordpress-extension/docs/recipes/faq.md

 * With Selenium, some environments may require a "webdriver"; error messages may refer to "GeckoWebDriver" or "ChromeWebDriver", etc. Good solutions include [vvo/selenium-standalone](https://github.com/vvo/selenium-standalone#command-line-interface) or [joomla-projects/selenium-server-standalone](https://github.com/joomla-projects/selenium-server-standalone).

 ## Supported platforms
 * WordHat supports MacOS, most flavours of Linux, and Windows.
-We use [Travis-CI](https://travis-ci.org/paulgibbs/behat-wordpress-extension) and [Appveyor](https://ci.appveyor.com/project/PaulGibbs/behat-wordpress-extension) to test on Ubuntu and Windows, respectively, and require modern versions of PHP.
+We use [Travis-CI](https://travis-ci.org/paulgibbs/behat-wordpress-extension) to test on Ubuntu, and require modern versions of PHP.

 ## Virtual machines (Vagrant)
 * If you are using a Vagrant-powered virtual machine to run Behat via the [WP-CLI driver](../features/overview.html#wp-cli), you will need to `vagrant ssh` into the box once.
 This will set up password-less authentication; otherwise, WordHat will prompt you for the SSH password frequently.